microsoft/Kuku/README.md

 cd ../..
 ````

-This results in the dynamic library `kukudotnetexample.dll` to be created in `dotnet\kukudotnetexample\bin\$(Platform)\$(Configuration)`.
+This results in the dynamic library `KukuDotNetExample.dll` to be created in
+`dotnet\examples\bin\$(Platform)\$(Configuration)`.

-## Running Kuku.Net Example
+## Running Examples

-From the bin path, run `dotnet KukuDotNetExample.dll <logTableSize> <stashSize> <locFuncCount> <maxProbe>`.
-The example program inserts values into the hash table, which you can then query by typing your queried item in the format `<ulong>,<ulong>`.
+From the bin path, run `dotnet KukuDotNetExample.dll <tableSize> <stashSize> <locFuncCount> <maxProbe>`.
+The example program inserts values into the hash table, which you can then query
+by typing your queried item in the format `<ulong>,<ulong>`.

-# Using Kuku.Net
+# Using Kuku for .NET

-Much like in the native library, the kuku hash table is represented by an instance of the `KukuTableDotNet128` class.
-The
+Much like in the native library, the cuckoo hash table is represented by an instance of the
-constructor of `KukuTableDotNet128` takes as input a set of parameters, defined by the `KukuTableParameters` class.
-The parameters contain a base-2 logarithm of the table size
+`KukuTable128` class.
+The constructor of `KukuTable128` takes as input a set of parameters,
+defined by the `KukuTableParameters` class.
+The parameters contain the table size
-`(LogTableSize`), the size of the stash (`StashSize`), the number of hash functions
+`(TableSize`), the size of the stash (`StashSize`), the number of hash functions
-(`LocFuncCount`), a seed for the hash functions (`LocFuncSeed`), the number of
+(`LocFuncCount`), a seed for the hash functions (`LocFuncSeed`), the number of iterations
-iterations allowed in the insertion process, and a value the hash table should contain
+allowed in the insertion process, and a value the hash table should contain to signal
-to signal an empty slot (`EmptyItem`).
-The hash tables items are restricted to 128-bit
+an empty slot (`EmptyItem`).
+The hash tables items are restricted to 128-bit integer data
-integer data types.
-These can be created from an array of size 2 of 64-bit integers by instantiating the `Item` class and setting its `Data` property with a ulong array of size 2.
+types.
+These can be created from an array of size 2 of 64-bit integers by instantiating
+the `Item` class and setting its `Data` property with a ulong array of size 2.

 Once the table has been created, items can be inserted using the member function `Insert`.
-Items can be queried with the member function `Query`, which returns a `QueryResult`
+Items can be queried with the member function `Query`, which returns a `QueryResultWrapper`
 object.
-The `QueryResult` contains information about the location in the kuku table where
+The `QueryResultWrapper` contains information about whether the queried item was
-the queried item was found, as well as the hash function that was used to eventually insert
+found in the hash table, the location where it was found, as well as the hash function that
-it.
+was used to eventually insert it.

-If Kuku fails to insert an item to the table or to the stash, the `Insert` function will
+If `KukuTable128.Insert` fails to insert an item to the table or to the stash, it will
-return false, and a leftover item will be stored in a member variable that can be read with
+return `false`, and a leftover item will be stored in a member variable that can be read
-`LastInsertFailItem()`.
-The same item cannot be inserted multiple times: `Insert` will
+with `KukuTable128.LastInsertFailItem()`.
+The same item cannot be inserted multiple times:
-return `false` in this case.
+`Insert` will return `false` in this case.

 # Pull Requests